A sheet of cardboard and some duct tape was all some École du Sommet students needed to place near the top at the annual Northern Cardboard Boat Race.

-“This is a fun event that touches on a lot of different aspects that students learn in class and is a real world application of knowledge and experience,” Mahé said.
+“This is a fun event that touches on a lot of different aspects that students learn in class and is a real-world application of knowledge and experience,” Mahé said.
 “It is a great opportunity to compete against and meet other students from across the province.”

-He said the competition encourages teamwork, creativity, problem solving and applied skills.
+He said the competition encourages teamwork, creativity, problem-solving and applied skills.
 Two teams, a senior high and junior high team represented École du Sommet.

 The students designed, constructed, and raced a cardboard boat across a swimming pool, where their boats were also judged on criteria including design, construction, safety, speed across the pool and weight capacity.

 Junior high team participants included Kyle Morais-David, David Leroux, Clarissa Germain and Danica Blain.
-The senior high team participants were Melanie Jubinville, Kennedy Hebert, Julie Germain and Catianna Culham.
+The senior high team participants were Melanie Jubinville, Kennedy Hebert, Julie Germain, and Catianna Culham.

-According to Mahé, the senior high team took home two awards, including the Titanic Award, which is presented to a team who dramatically sinks their boat, and the Floats Your Boat Award, which is presented to the most favourite/popular boat.
+According to Mahé, the senior high team took home two awards, including the Titanic Award, which is presented to a team that dramatically sinks their boat, and the Floats Your Boat Award, which is presented to the most favourite/popular boat.

 The junior team won awards in the fastest speed and floating for a minute category.

 “Their limited resources, building space, and time make for creative designs that all the teams are able to test in the water,” Mahé said.
 “There was a lot of energy and enthusiasm all day from all the teams present.”